libp2p/hydra-booster/docs/deployment.md

 | Hydra 4 | `30800-30999` |
 | ...     | ...           |

-This gives us **up to 13 hydras and 2,600 sybils per cluster**.
-It assumes we can run up to 200 sybils on a single node.
+This gives us **up to 13 hydras and 2,600 heads per cluster**.
+It assumes we can run up to 200 heads on a single node.
 We may want to revist these allocations if the hardware is not capable.

 Ports `32600-32767` are reserved for misc other services.
 We currently have 2 per hydra (httpapi and metrics).